 We conducted a series of simulations to test the accuracy of the regime shift detector under a variety of scenarios.
 For a given time series, the regime shift detector produces both a top break point combination, and a set of equally performing break point combinations for cases in which model fits produce equivalent AICc values (i.e. within 2 units of the best-performing fit).
 We achieved this by altering the Ricker parameters to simulate changes in dynamic rules.
-First, we selected a starting a base scenario with a starting population Nt of 3000, and a starting values of r and K as 2 and 2000, and a duration of 25 years, to start the scenario in a known, stable dynamic.
-We then modified r and K individually by 10% intervals from their starting values (0%, 10%,…,90%) while holding all other parameters constant.
+First, we selected a starting a base scenario with a starting population Nt of 3000, and a starting values of r and K as 2 and 2000, and a duration of 20 years, to start the scenario in a known, stable dynamic.
+We then modified r and K individually by a set of intervals from their starting values (0%, 10%, 25%, 50%, 75%) while holding all other parameters constant.
+We examined the effect of the size of r on model performance by creating scenerios with different starting values of r (0.5, 1, 1.5, 2).
 We also evaluated how the magnitude of stochasticity in the system (as measured by the error term εt) influenced model performance.
 For generalizability of our simulation results, we simulated error as a percentage of the mean population size, rather than as absolute value (described in the model above).
-For each (true) annual population size in the simulated dataset, a random value was selected from a normal curve of mean 0 and standard deviation of τ (where τ = 1, 5, 10%, and every 10% thereafter to 90% of the true mean population size over the complete time series).
+For each (true) annual population size in the simulated dataset, a random value was selected from a normal curve of mean 0 and standard deviation of σ (where σ = 1%, 2%, 5%, 10%, 15%).
 To scale the standard deviation to the population size used in the simulations, and the expected value of N(t+1) was multiplied by this value to simulate error σ.
-Each of these scenarios was run on 1000 simulated datasets for breakpoint combinations with 0, 1, 2 and 3, respectively.
-We also tested the impact of time series length by modifying length of the simulated time series at two year intervals (over a range from 25 – 33 years) while holding other parameters constant.
+Each of these scenarios was run on 250 simulated datasets for breakpoint combinations with 0, 1, 2 and 3, respectively.
+We also tested the impact of time series length by modifying length of the simulated time series at five year intervals (over a range from 15 – 30 years) while holding other parameters constant.
 In cases where the top selected break point combination did not match with the data generation process, we examined what errors had occurred (described in more detail in Appendix S2).

-We examined the regime shift detector’s performance from two perspectives.
-First, we evaluated the type II error rate, or how often the regime shift detector failed to detect a shift in model parameters when a shift was indeed present (Fig 1).
-Then, we evaluated the type I error rate, or how often the regime shift detection falsely inferred a shift in the time series when no shift was present.
+We examined the regime shift detector’s performance for all test scenarios outlined above from two perspectives.
+First, we evaluated the ability of the model to detect scenario initialization conditions within the set of equivalent break point combinations (Fig 1).
+Then, we examined the performance of the singular top-ranked break point combination in greater depth (Fig. 2).
+We also examined the performance of the break-point weighting tool from the perspective of its average and ‘worst-case’ weightings of correct and erroneous break points (Figs. 3, 4).